 Teaching parenting skills over the years has really opened my eyes to the power of asking for what we want – both from ourselves and from our children.
 It’s amazing how frustration can be transformed when we get out of our own way by readjusting our thinking and interactions.
 Here’s why:

-Telling children what we would like them to do instead of what not to do allows them to be successful at something.
+Telling children what you would like them to do instead of what not to do allows them to be successful at something.

 What to do instead?